KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

 Association with analytical drivers
 ----------------------------------------

-The new feature in meta web are analytical drivers and their connection to meta model via filters.
-In this section we will show how to practically define this association.
+With this feature in Meta web is possible to create filters using associations with analytical drivers.
+In this section we will show how to practically define this kind of association.

 To add a new parameter, you can click on the tab **Drivers** and then on a **Add** button, see the next figure.